Introduction

 No, an AFSL holder cannot provide credit services without holding an ACL.
 While an AFSL allows the provision of several financial services, credit-related activities specifically require an ACL to ensure compliance with credit protection laws.

-To maintain ongoing compliance, businesses should implement robust compliance programs, regularly update their compliance procedures, conduct internal audits, stay informed about regulation changes, and provide continuous training for RMs and staff.
+To maintain ongoing compliance, businesses should implement robust compliance programs, which can include a regular AFSL compliance health check, and provide continuous training for RMs and staff.
 Additionally, seeking expert legal advice can help navigate complex regulatory landscapes and ensure adherence to all obligations.